Kaspar Uttenhofer

 Kaspar Uttenhofer (1588 – 31 May 1621) was a German astronomer.
+He wrote various books, the most renowned is the Pes mechanicus in which the author explained how to easily build a sundial.

 Life

 Kaspar Uttenhofer was born in Nuremberg in 1588, the seventh son of the second marriage of Georg Uttenhofer, a tailor.
 His father died on January 9, 1563, leaving the family in good economic conditions.
 One of his brothers was Anthoni Uttenhofer (1542-1609), an artist specialized in etching.

-His personal life is little known, according to the mathematician Daniel Schwenter, Uttenhofer devoted most of his life to improving his knowledge being self-taught.
-He wrote various books, the most renowned is probably the Pes mechanicus in which the author explained how to easily build a sundial.
+Little is known about his personal life other than he was self-taught.
+According to the mathematician Daniel Schwenter, Uttenhofer devoted most of his life to improving his knowledge.

-He wrote the Judicium de nupero Cometa astrologico-historicum after spotting comet (C/1618 W1) in the Boötes constellation.
+Uttenhofer wrote various books, the most renowned is probably the Pes mechanicus in which the author explained how to easily build a sundial.
+He also wrote the Judicium de nupero Cometa astrologico-historicum after spotting comet (C/1618 W1) in the Boötes constellation.

 He died in his home city of Nuremberg in 1621.